arhammirker1/Reelix/README.md

-## Reelix - 3D Animation Services Platform Build By Arham Mirkar
+## Reelix - 3D Animation Services Platform Build By Arham Mirkar ----- in production.....
 A modern, full-stack web application for showcasing and selling 3D animation services.
 Built with Next.js 14, TypeScript, and Tailwind CSS, featuring a comprehensive admin dashboard for content management.
 # 🌟 Features
 Public-Facing Website